 Acrocyanosis, while usually a harmless, temporary condition, can sometimes be mistaken with other conditions:

-- Mottling: If baby’s skin looks blotchy, marbled or web-like this is often described as “mottling.”
+- Mottling: If a baby’s skin looks blotchy, marbled, or web-like this is often described as “mottling.”
 It’s not uncommon in babies who are premature or ill.
-If you notice mottling of baby’s skin, contact your baby’s healthcare provider immediately as this could be a sign of circulation problems, infection, or heart problem.
+If you notice mottling of the baby’s skin, contact your baby’s healthcare provider immediately as this could be a sign of circulation problems, infection, or heart problems.

 It’s not unusual for a newborn’s hands or feet to look purple for up to 24-48 hours after birth.

 Acrocyanosis is not a persistent condition in newborns or infants, so if it doesn’t go away then medical assistance should be sought to rule out other causes.